sukhendu32/shubhyatra/README.md

 # Features

-* Customer Features :
+# Customer Features :

--Customer can register themselves with minimum wallet balance og Rs.500.
+- Customer can register themselves with minimum wallet balance og Rs.500.

 - Customer can book hotels, flights and tourpackages.